gitlabhq/gitlabhq/doc/permissions/permissions.md

 If a user is a GitLab administrator they receive all permissions.

+To add or import a user or member, you can follow the [Project users and members documentation](workflow/add-user/add-user.md).

 ## Project

 | Action                                | Guest   | Reporter   | Developer   | Master   | Owner  |